eigentaylor/eigentaylor.github.io/_previews/2026-04-11-why-condorcet.md

 What breaks the tie for me, however, is [the practical consideration of how we run each election](../approval-only/){:target="_blank"}.
 It's far easier to run an Approval election than a Condorcet election.
 We simply ask each voter to raise their hand for each option they would be happy with, and the option with the most raised hands wins.
 We don't need to collect 100 ballots and then run pairwise comparisons between every candidate to find the Condorcet winner.
 We don't need to run a majority rule election for all three matchups.
 We can just count approvals and be done with it.

-The Condorcet winner and Approval winner generally coincide.
+The Condorcet winner and approval winner generally coincide.
 However, the [1985 Institute of Management Sciences (TIMS) election](https://www.jstor.org/stable/2632078) is a good example where they potentially didn't.
 See [this post](../practicalapproval){:target="_blank"} where I discuss it in more detail.
-In this election, they collected both Approval and Ranked data.
-The Approval winner won by over a hundred approvals.
-The supposed Condorcet winner was *inferred* to be strictly preferred over the Approval winner by a single vote (901 to 900 of those who expressed some type of preference), while 27 voters abstained--leaving it very ambiguous.
+In this election, they collected both approval and ranked data.
+The approval winner won by over a hundred approvals.
+The supposed Condorcet winner was *inferred* to be strictly preferred over the approval winner by a single vote (901 to 900 of those who expressed some type of preference), while 27 voters abstained--leaving it very ambiguous.
 That's not exactly a strong legitimate claim.
-Approval broke that ambiguity: the Approval winner earned 1,038 approvals to the "Condorcet winner's" 908 approvals.
+Approval broke that ambiguity: the approval winner earned 1,038 approvals to the "Condorcet winner's" 908 approvals.

 Would a 901 to 900 majority really give as much legitimacy to the Condorcet winner as the 1,038 to 908 majority that Approval voting gave to its winner?
 I don't think so.
 Instead, we can definitively conclude that many of the voters who said they preferred the Condorcet winner to the Approval winner explicitly approved of both candidates.
 You can have an ordinal preference but still be perfectly happy with either candidate.
 To pretend this is some sort of impossibility, and that tiny ordinal distances make a non-Condorcet winner somehow "fringe", is to completely misunderstand the nature of compromise and acceptability.